Ri-Dearg/corona-tales/README.md

   <img src="https://user-images.githubusercontent.com/44118951/92397986-039f9f80-f128-11ea-8431-ab9b01c4dd69.png" alt="Icons">
 </div>

-- Icons are taken from the [Material Design Icons](https://material.io/resources/icons/?style=baseline) library and and are utilised as classes in the `<i>` tag.
+- Icons are taken from the [Material Design Icons](https://material.io/resources/icons/?style=baseline) library and are utilised as classes in the `<i>` tag.
 - As they are utilised as classes, they can easily be styled using other classes or IDs in the same tag.
 I often used Bootstrap classes to style them uniformly.
 - The icons are used for the 'like' button, next to forms as indicators and in the floating menu button.
 - If an item is liked, the icons are swapped out on the fly after a successful ajax response to indicate the change.